sfu-compbio/sinvict/README.md

 There are many options that can be added to the SiNVICT command line.
 Here are the explanation of these parameteres.

- * --errorRate:  Error Rate for the sequencing technology used (e.g. Illumina, Ion Torrent, ...)
+ * --error-rate:  Error Rate for the sequencing technology used (e.g. Illumina, Ion Torrent, ...)
 (Default: 0.01)
- * --minDepth: Minimum required read depth for a call to be considered reliable.
+ * --min-depth: Minimum required read depth for a call to be considered reliable.
 (Default: 100)
- * --leftStrandBias and --rightStrandBias: The strand bias values in the range [leftStrandBias, rightStrandBias] will be considered reliable.
+ * --left-strand-bias and --right-strand-bias: The strand bias values in the range [leftStrandBias, rightStrandBias] will be considered reliable.
 This [lsb, rsb] interval has to be between [0,1].
 (Defaults: 0.3 and 0.7)
- * --readEndFraction: Despite the trimming step, calls can be marked as low confidence according to the average position of the base on the reads that support a call.
+ * --read-end-fraction: Despite the trimming step, calls can be marked as low confidence according to the average position of the base on the reads that support a call.
 This value should be within range 0-1.
 (Default: 0.01)
- * --QScoreCutoff: The poisson model used by SiNVICT assigns a QScore to every call.
+ * --qscore-cutoff: The poisson model used by SiNVICT assigns a QScore to every call.
 Calls with a QScore below the user defined threshold will be considered low confidence.
 This value should be in range 0-99.
 (Default: 95)
- * --tumorDirectoryPath: The path to the directory where the readcount files are located.
+ * --tumor-directory-path: The path to the directory where the readcount files are located.
- * --outputDirectoryPath: The path to an empty directory where the output files will be generated.
+ * --output-directory-path: The path to an empty directory where the output files will be generated.

 ----